stakater/support-docs/content/irm.md

 Incidents are anomalous conditions that result in — or may lead to — service degradation or outages.
 These events may require human intervention to avert disruptions or restore service to operational status.
 Incidents should always be given immediate attention.

-Stakater's incident management system (IMS) is based on [Google's IMS](https://sre.google/sre-book/managing-incidents/) which in turn is based on the [Incident Command System](https://www.fema.gov/emergency-managers/nims).
+Stakater's incident management system (IMS) is based on [Google's IMS](https://sre.google/sre-book/managing-incidents/).

 The goal of incident management is to organize chaos into swift incident resolution.
 To that end, incident management provides: